ansys/pymapdl/doc/source/getting_started/using_julia.rst

 Installing PyMAPDL in Julia
 ============================

-*PyCall* includes a lightweight Python environment which uses `Conda <https://conda.io>`_ to manage and access Python packages.
+*PyCall* includes a lightweight Python environment that uses `Conda <https://conda.io>`_ to manage and access Python packages.
-This environment is based on Python 3.9.7 (at the moment of writing this article) and includes the standard basic Python libraries.
+This environment, currently based on Python 3.9.7, includes the standard basic Python libraries.
-However since it is a fully working Python environment, we can still use it from outside Julia command line and install Python packages using *pip*.
+However, because it is a fully working Python environment, you can still use it from outside the Julia command line and install Python packages using ``pip``.

-To install PyMAPDL we have first to locate the Python executable by typing:
+To install PyMAPDL, first locate the Python executable with:

 .. code-block:: julia

     julia> PyCall.python
     "C:\\Users\\USER\\.julia\\conda\\3\\python.exe"

-In Linux, the above code prints the following:
+In Linux, the above code prints the following, where ``python3`` is the default Python3 installation for the operating system.

 .. code-block:: julia

     julia> PyCall.python
     "python3"

-Where ``python3`` is the Python3 installation by default in the operative system.

 .. note::

-    In Linux, there is no specific installation steps, it is just needed to add the Julia executable to the Path.
+    In Linux, there are no specific installation steps.
+You only need to add the Julia executable to the path.
-    Hence  Julia's python installation path is highly dependent on each user.
+    Hence,  Julia's Python installation path can differ from user to user.
-    If we uncompress the source files in for example in ``/home/USER/Julia``, Julia's path will be ``/home/USER/Julia/julia-1.7.2/bin``
+    For example, if you uncompress the source files in ``/home/USER/Julia``, Julia's path will be ``/home/USER/Julia/julia-1.7.2/bin``

-Now we will use that Python executable to install PyMAPDL:
+You would use this Python executable to install PyMAPDL:

 .. code:: bash

     C:\Users\USER\.julia\conda\3\python.exe -m pip install ansys-mapdl-core

-In linux:
+In Linux:, you would install with:

 .. code:: bash

     python3 -m pip install ansys-mapdl-core

-Finally, after restarting Julia, we can import PyMAPDL using the same procedure as described above:
+Finally, after restarting Julia, you can import PyMAPDL using the same procedure as described above:

 .. code-block:: julia